yaacov/demo-exporter/openshift-templates/README.rst

 - `demo-exporter-w-monitor.yml </openshift-templates/demo-exporter-w-monitor.yml>`_ : Example template for an exporter, will automatically deploy a ServiceMonitor for integration with `Prometheus operator <https://github.com/coreos/prometheus-operator>`_

-The expoter is defined by it's container image and it's port.
+The expoter is defined by it's container image and it's port, deployment can include a path for config files and a path for credentials.

 Usage
 =====